torchbox/k8s-ts-ingress/README.md

 If you need stronger password security than MD5, you should stop using HTTP basic authentication and use another authentication method (like Cookie-based authentication) instead.

+### IP address authentication

+To enable IP authentication, set the `ingress.torchbox.com/auth-address-list` annotation to a space-delimited list of IP addresses or networks, for example `"127.0.0.0/8 ::1/128"`.

+When both IP authentication and password authentication are configured on the same ingress, you can set the `ingress.torchbox.com/auth-satisfy` annotation to either `any` or `all`:

+* `any` will permit the request if either the IP is present in `auth-address-list` or if the client provides valid basic authentication;
+  otherwise the request will be denied with HTTP 401 Unauthorized.

+* `all` will permit the request if the client IP is present in `auth-address-list` *and* the client also provides valid basic authentication.
+  If the client IP address is not in the address list, the request will be denied with HTTP 403 Forbidden.
+If the IP address is present but the request did not contain valid basic authentication, the request will be denied with HTTP 401 Unauthorized.

+To prevent accidental misconfiguration, the default value is `all`.

+Note: the IP list is implementation as a simple linked list, rather than a more efficient data structure such as a radix tree.
+This means that the lookup time, and consequently the overall request time, will increase linearly as the number of entries in the list increases.

+This decision was made because a linked list is a simpler data structure, and therefore performs better with a small number of entries even though performance is worse with a larger list.
+This trade-off will only become noticeable if you have hundreds or thousands of entries in the address list, which is very unlikely in real-world deployments.
+(For one thing, it would be extremely cumbersome to manage such a large list as an annotation.)

+If you require support for such a large number of addresses in a single Ingress, please let us know via a Github issue.

 External proxying
 -----------------